PenTagaris/oldmapsnewtracks/_posts/2018-01-27-WestCoastGlaciersWellington.md

 ---
 layout: post
-title:The West Coast Glaciers and Wellington
+title: The West Coast Glaciers and Wellington
-date:
+date: 2018-01-27
 category: new_zealand
 comments: true
 ---